12 Ways Back-to-School Shopping Can Teach Your Kids About Money

 The first lesson: teaching kids to think about what they truly need.
 While parents may be accustomed to conducting a yearly assessment themselves before school starts, it's important to bring the kids in on these decisions.
 Together, decide which clothes, shoes, supplies, etc., can be reused for the next school year.
 The goal is to teach kids not to make unnecessary purchases just for the sake of "having something new."
 While fashion magazines may declare what's "in" every year, in real life, clothes and shoes are "in" as long as they fit and look nice.
+Buying secondhand items is also an option.

 Once the family has agreed which items can be recycled, it's time to create a shopping list of what else is needed.
 Leslie H. Tayne, a personal finance attorney, author of "Life & Debt" and mother of three teenagers, says discipline is important.
 "Do your best to stick to your list, because your child will learn by your example."
 Further, Tayne says staying focused helps families avoid impulse buying.
 "If you continue to do this with all of your shopping, then your child is more likely to adopt this approach when shopping as he/she gets older," she says.

 Tayne recommends searching through circulars to find coupons that can be used to save on back-to-school supplies.
 Just a few snips of the scissors can provide substantial savings at the checkout counter.
 "Empower your child to become coupon savvy by getting them involved with becoming a coupon clipper and adding to your coupon envelope," Tayne says.
+Valuable coupons can also be found online.

 Apps such as ShopSavvy, RedLaser, and Pic2shop allow consumers to compare product prices.
 This is another way to teach kids the importance of conducting research to get the best price.
 Pittsburgh's Action News 4 interviewed a consumer looking for a DVD player who found selections ranging in price from $22 to $50, depending on the store.
 Back-to-school shoppers can likely find similar savings simply by scanning bar codes -- a fun job for kids.